 Passenger Vehicles: Enjoy big rides

 Small cars (both petrol and diesel variants; engine below 1200 cc)

-The economic car section would attract the base rate of 28% GST along a cess of 1% and 3% which is smaller than current 31.4% to 33.5%.
-In effect the price of this segment would be neutral or reduced marginally.
+The economic car section would attract the base rate of 28% GST along with a cess of 1% and 3% which is smaller than the current 31.4% to 33.5%.
+In effect, the price of this segment would be neutral or reduced marginally.